Airdate: 10/01/1986

 Actually, they are going to come back in a flashback during the episode Love And Marriage later on in the season.
 However, that’s just for a scene in the prologue — and that prologue wasn’t part of the original episode, but was added later when the series went to syndication — so it’s not really new material.

-Now, considering it’s the end of the story, it might be useful to mark how they got here: they introduced Scotty Wilson in the two part episode One Fresh Batch Of Lemonade, where he was an aspiring lawyer and friend of Deke, the subject of the assignment.
+Now, considering it’s the end of their story, it might be useful to recap how they got there: Scotty Wilson was introduced in the two part episode One Fresh Batch Of Lemonade, where he was an aspiring attorney, and a friend of Deke, the subject of the assignment.

 It seemed like he was just like any other background character of the series, making a guest appearance once and never again.